Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 I mean to stop demanding that people be different than they are at this moment.
 Acceptance means to stop resisting what is.

-Acceptance does not mean letting go of a desire that we have for another to behave or act differently, but letting go of the need for them to do so before we can experience something we want in our life.
+Acceptance does not mean letting go of a desire for another to behave or act differently but letting go of the need for them to do so before we can experience something we want in our lives.

 When we resist what is going on and demand others change, we remain miserable and, in our misery, continue to blame them for it.